jatron/structural-damage-recognition/README.md

 mergescores.py # merges mobilenetv1 and inceptionv3 for ensemble averaging, simple majority rule

-weightscores.py # weights mobilenetv1 and inceptionv3 scores for ensemble averaging
+weightscores.py # weights mobilenetv1 and inceptionv3 scores for ensemble averaging.
+Ensemble averaging of mobilenetv1 and inceptionv3 (gives a few % increase in validation accuracy)